raspberrychris/cryptotravellers/content/blog/proof-of-stake-vs-proof-of-work-a-look-at-the-two-different-consensus-algorithms.md

 The Proof of Stake (PoS) system awards a miner according to the number of coins they hold.
 For example, someone owning 10% of all minted coins will have greater ability to mine blocks and validate transactions than anyone with less than 1%.

-Proof of work requires all miners to attempt solving a complex sum, with the winner chosen by the person or group who has the most powerful or quantity of hardware devices.
+Proof of work by contrast, requires all miners to attempt solving a complex sum, with the winner chosen by the person or group who has the most powerful or quantity of hardware devices.

-Proof of work (PoW) is the act of one party providing proof to others that a certain amount of computational effort has been expended for some purpose.
+Proof of work is the act of one party providing **proof to others** that a certain amount of computational effort has been expended for some purpose.
 Verifiers can then confirm this expenditure with minimal effort themselves.
-Proof of work is more complex than proof-of-stake, because miners have to solve complicated mathematical problems.
+Proof of work is considered more complex than proof-of-stake, because miners have to solve complicated mathematical problems.

 ## Is Proof of Stake better than Proof of Work?